codefinity/oeuvre/README.md

 1. API input and output communication.

 2. Wether the modules are coordinating together to satisfy the feature of the application.

+#### Non-Functional Fitness Functions

+Non-Functional functions will help the Applcation to evolve in multiple dimentions like:

+1. Performance
+2. Security
+3. Disaster Recovery
+4. Privacy

+ect...

+The list will have pretty significant items as the application grows

+#### Architectural Fitness Functions

+This mostly one time activity.
+Once the rules of the game are set, it generally stays the same.
+These fitness functions will make sure that the structural integrity of the applications are maintained.
+It will check if for the wrong references between projects.
+It will most inportantly check if the modules of the application are correctly isolated.
+This is exteremely important if the architecture wants to make the next leap into microservices.

 ![](design/images/ExplanationDiagrams-EAProcess.png)